dustinkirkland/petname/README.md

 ## Name

-**petname** − a utility to generate "pet names", consisting of a random combination of adverbs, an adjective, and an animal name
+**petname** − an [RFC1178](https://tools.ietf.org/html/rfc1178) implementation to generate pronounceable, sometimes even memorable, "pet names", consisting of a random combination of adverbs, an adjective, and an animal name

 ## Synopsis